Doctor of Philosophy in Art Therapy

-- Minimum of two years of clinical work in the field
+- Professional resume or curriculum vitae showing a minimum of two years clinical work in the field

-- Autobiographical statement; 2-3 page double spaced, that includes experiences and personal background in the field of art therapy and outlines interest in the Ph.D.
-Program
+- Autobiographical statement that includes experiences and personal background in the field of art therapy and outlines interest in the Ph.D.
+Program, 2 to 3 page and double spaced

-- Submission of one published article or a scholarly academic writing on an art therapy subject in publication acceptable form
+- One published article or scholarly academic writing on an art therapy or psychology subject in a publication acceptable form